albireox/lvm_uw_training/README.md

 If you already have an SSH key that you want to use, you don't need to create a new one, just send us that one but please make sure it's an RSA key.

 If you are using Windows, the best options is to install the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) from an admin terminal, then open a WSL terminal and follow the instructions above.
-Please reach out in the UW-LVM Slack channel if you need help.
+See [these detailed instructions](./ssh-windows.md) (thanks Parker!) and reach out in the UW-LVM Slack channel if you need help.

 ### VNC Viewer